avinashsreeram/snowflake-pipeline-template/README.md

 ## Author

-Built by a data engineer passionate about modular pipelines, layered architecture, and clean BI handoffs.
+Built by a Avinash passionate about modular pipelines, layered architecture, and clean BI handoffs.